SecNet-mi/SecNet/README.md

 ## Citation

-If these codes help you, we'd appreciate it if you could cite our paper:
+If these codes help you, please cite:

 ```
 @article{liang2025secnet,